 The School uses Google Apps for Education as well as other web-based education tools, sites, and services ("web-based services") to provide students with important web-based educational experiences and enhanced opportunities to communicate and share collaboratively with one another.
 As part of students' use of web-based services, certain educational records may be created, collected, or stored.
 Directory information, such as a child's name, email address, grade/age, and enrollment status, may also be shared with web-based services.
 The School may access, monitor, and review children's use of web-based services and Internet use and children shall not have any expectation of privacy with respect to any communications or activities through such services.
 Use of web-based services is for educational purposes only and subject to the conduct and acceptable use guidelines set forth in this Handbook.
-Use of web-based services is for educational purposes only and subject to the conduct and acceptable use guidelines set forth in the handbook.
 A list of the School's web-based services and corresponding privacy policies are available upon request.
 By enrolling a child in the School, the parent consents to the child's participation in the School's academic activities and programs, including the child's use of and access to web-based services as described in this paragraph.
 In order to withhold or withdraw consent for the use of web-based services, parents must contact the School principal in writing.